 Even lasagna can be lightened up for spring.
 This vegetarian lasagna calls for basil pesto and a pea-and-ricotta filling; you can use fresh peas when in season, and even adapt this to be a noodle-free lasagna if you’re watching carbs or can’t do gluten.
 Get our Pesto and Pea Lasagna recipe.

-Okay, so this meatball sub itself is substantial, but the turkey meatballs inside the bread and under the sauce are light and tender thanks to the ricotta blended in.
+OK, so this meatball sub itself is substantial, but the turkey meatballs inside the bread and under the sauce are light and tender thanks to the ricotta blended in.
 You can serve them in a myriad of other ways if you’re not in a sandwich mood—try them in lettuce wraps; in a light soup; added to either of the pasta recipes above; or just on their own, beside some roasted, steamed, or sauteed veggies and rice pilaf or a grain like quinoa.
-(Adding some ricotta to your turkey burger keep it juicy too.)
+(Adding some ricotta to your turkey burger keeps it juicy too.)
 Get our Turkey Ricotta Meatballs recipe.

 Yes, this one is also a little heftier, but think of it as an easier alternative to the traditional Italian Easter pie and it makes sense to count it as spring-appropriate (also, it’s just plain delicious).
 Using store-bought pizza dough makes this crowd-pleasing calzone easy to pull together, too, and if you’d rather make it vegetarian, swap in roasted peppers and onions and maybe some broccoli rabe for the Italian sausage.
 Any of those go perfectly with all the ricotta and provolone cheese in the filling.
 Get our Easy Italian Sausage Calzone recipe.